danielbencke/Bill-Splitter-BackEnd/README.md

 # Bill-Splitter-BackEnd
-SpringBoot Web Application which users can add and divide bills
+Small springBoot Web Application which users can add and have your bills divided, similar to splitwise functionality